-Extension Point Functionality ReservationManager_reserveResource Allows you to create reservations for a group of resources.
+Extension Point Functionality ReservationManager_checkRedeemer Allows you to check whether a resource is redeemable.
+If the associated API returns a true value to indicate that a particular reserved resource is redeemable, you must provide values for Reserved For and Reserved For Type fields to redeem the resource.
+This extension point is used in Redeem Reservation work flows.
+ReservationManager_deleteReservation Allows you to delete resource reservations created in UIM.
+ReservationManager_expireReservation Allows you to expire reservations that have an expiry date prior to the current reservationwanager_expirerreservation date.
+ReservationManager_extendReservation Allows you to extend the expiry dates for reservations based on the expiration rules.
+ReservationManager_reserveResource Allows you to create reservations for a group of resources.
 The API associated with the extension point is used in work flows where reservations are created for resources.
 The API is used in both UI and work flows for Web services.
-ReservationManager_setReservationExpiry Allows you to configure the expiry dates for reservations based on the expiration rules.
-You can configure the reservation rules using the RESERVATION_EXPIRATION ruleset.
+ReservationManager_setReservationExpiry Allows you to configure the expiry dates for reservations base expiration rules.
+You can configure the reservation rules using RESERVATION_EXPIRATION ruleset.
 ReservationManager_unreserveResource Allows you to delete the reservations for resources you previously reserved.
 ReservationManager_updateReservation Allows you to update the input collection of reservations.
 ReservationManager_updateReservation2 Updates the collection of reservations with modified values.
 ServiceConfigurationManager_createServic eConfiguration Create a new configuration version for a service.
 ServiceConfigurationManager_refreshTopol ogy Refreshes the topology for the specified version based on rules.
 ServiceConfigurationVersionWorker_validat eCompleteConfigurationForCustomState Validates the Service configuration on completion for a custom state.
 ServiceConfigurationVersionWorker_validat eCreateConfigurationForCustomState Validates the Service configuration on creation for a custom state.
 ServiceManager_cancelService Starts the cancel operation for a service.
 The status to which the service is transitioned depends on the starting status.
 ServiceManager_completeService Starts the complete operation for a service.
 The status to which the service is transitioned depends on the starting status.
 ServiceManager_createService Create one or more service entities.
 ServiceManager_disconnectService Transitions the service to Pending Disconnect status.
-Creates a new configuration version and unassigns or dereferences current assignments and references.
-The configuration version that is created must be completed to transition the service to Disconnected status.
+Creates a configuration version and unassigns or dereferences current as references.
+The configuration version that is created must be configuration the service to Disconnected status.
 ServiceManager_resumeService Resumes a service by transitioning it from Suspended status to In Service status.
 Does not change the status of assignments or references on the active configuration.
 ServiceManager_suspendService Transitions the service to Suspended status.
 Does not change assignments or references in the active configuration version.
 ServiceManager_updateService Changes service characteristics and data elements.
 SpecManager_getEditMask Enables you to customize code to retrieve the edit mask specified in the Telephone Number specification.
-The default edit mask for a telephone number is '################################### TelephoneNumberManager_createTelephon eNumbers Creates telephone numbers in UIM.
-TelephoneNumberManager_deleteTelephon eNumbers Deletes telephone numbers from UIM.
-TelephoneNumberManager_recallDisconne ctedTelephoneNumber Manages the transition of the telephone number assignment status from Disconnected to Transitional, and subsequently to Unassigned.
-This extension point is called by the TN_AGING ruleset.
-TelePhoneNumberManager_transitionOnSn apBack Transitions the telephone number status from Ported to Unassigned for telephone numbers that were previously ported out.
+The default edit mask for a telephone number is '########'.

 Table 6-2 (Cont.)
-Ruleset Extension Points in the Base Extensionpoints Cartridge ----------- --
+Ruleset Extension Points in the Base Extensionpoints Cartridge